Team-01-DAMG-7245/pe-dashboard-ai50-v2/src/lab9/evaluation_output/captions_rag.md

 Not disclosed.

 ## Visibility & Market Sentiment
-The company states that its service is free for customers who qualify, as mandated by Title IV of the Americans with Disabilities Act (ADA).
-This legislation ensures that individuals with disabilities, such as hearing loss, have equal access to phone calls.
-The company emphasizes its commitment to providing captioned calls as a right for those who qualify.
+The company states that ClearCaptions is making an impact by providing captioned calls to individuals with hearing loss, ensuring they have equal opportunities and access to phone calls as mandated by the Americans with Disabilities Act (ADA).

 ## Risks and Challenges
 Not disclosed.